dfelinto/blender-manual/constraints/transform/limit_rotation.rst

    Note that:

    - If a min value is higher than its corresponding max value, the constraint behaves as if it had the same value as the max one.
-   - Unlike the :doc:`Limit Location constraint <constraints/transform/limit_location>`, you cannot enable separately lower or upper limits…
+   - Unlike the :doc:`Limit Location constraint <constraints/transform/limit_location>`, you cannot enable separately lower or upper limits...

 :guilabel:`For Transform`
    We saw that by default, even though visually constrained, the owner can still have rotations out of bounds (as shown by the :guilabel:`Transform Properties` panel).
 Well, when you enable this button, this is no more possible - the owner transform properties are also limited by the constraint.
-   Note however that the constraint does not directly modifies the rotation values: you have to rotate one way or the other its owner, for this to take effect…
+   Note however that the constraint does not directly modifies the rotation values: you have to rotate one way or the other its owner, for this to take effect...

 :guilabel:`Convert`
    This constraint allows you to chose in which space evaluate its owner's transform properties.